Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% cut "How do I classify users as good Tolokers and poor Tolokers as they complete tasks, and ban the poor Tolokers?" %}

 You can create a task pool for all your Tolokers and create Toloker skills in it.
 In this case, you can open your tasks only to the Tolokers with the necessary skills.

 {% endcut %}

-{% endcut %}

-{% cut "Captcha" %}

-{% cut "Can I control the frequency of showing captchas to the Tolokers?
-Some Tolokers get a bit demotivated by that." %}

-The frequency of issuing [captchas](captcha.md) is set up in the pool.

-No

-: Don't show captchas.

-Low

-: Show a captcha after every 20 assignments.

-Average/High

-: Show a captcha after every 10 assignments.

-{% endcut %}

-{% cut "Can I get more details on the best practices for using captchas?
-For which projects is it better to use captchas and how often?" %}

-[Captcha](captcha.md) is usually used in simple projects with automatic acceptance, like classification, categorization, or information search.
-These are cases where there are few response options and users don't need to upload files or write texts.
-It helps you filter out bots and sloppy Tolokers.

-The frequency of issuing captchas is configured in the pool.

-No

-: Don't show captchas.

-Low

-: Show a captcha after every 20 assignments.

-Average/High

-: Show a captcha after every 10 assignments.

-{% endcut %}

-{% cut "I found the following terms related to captcha in Help: “Percentage of correct responses” and “Percentage of incorrect responses”.
-Are they determined from the control sample?" %}

-The percentage of correct responses is based on the total number of captchas completed by the Toloker within the “range” specified in the **Recent control and training task responses to use** field.
-If the value is empty, the percentage is calculated using all the captchas that are shown for the tasks in the pool which uses the captcha rule.

-{% endcut %}